DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 <br>
 ### State Machine Name

 The purpose of this text field is to enter the name, the resulting state machine will later have.
 If no name is provided, the name of the problem, defined in the facts file, is used instead.
-If 'selected State' in 'Generate State Machine Into' is choosen, this field is ignored.<br>
+If 'selected State' in 'Generate state machine into' is choosen, this field is ignored.<br>

 **Example**<br>